Wojtek242/route0/PLATFORM.md

 [VirtualBox](https://www.virtualbox.org/).

 After the installation completes, install all updates.
-Xubuntu should prompt you to do so within a few minutes after the first boot, but you can also do it manually from a terminal with the following command lines:
+Xubuntu should prompt you to do so shortly after the first boot, but you can also do it manually from a terminal with the following command lines:
 ```
 sudo apt update
 sudo apt upgrade